jmackey-astro/PION/README.txt

 compile_code.sh script may need editing.

-(3)
+(3) ** compile PARALLEL version of the code **
 cd to ../bin_parallel/ and run "bash compile_code.sh".
 Again, if you are lucky it will just compile.
-There will probably be warning messages about pmpio.h from functions that are defined but never used; this is not a problem.
 If compilation is successful then the files ../pion_parallel and ../icgen_parallel will exist.

 In the event that it doesn't compile follow the same procedure as for the serial version of the code.